gregnz/stocks/NTNX.md

 * EV/Sales between Sep 01, 2017 - Mar 31, 2018 was 3.39 to 8.81 [7.92]

 ### Most recent quarter ranges min, max [last]
-uses more recent price data with last reported results
+uses more recent price data with last reported results.
+TODO: THE MAR 01 2018 Number is wrong.
+It should be A
 * Trading range between Mar 01, 2018 - Jun 27, 2018 was 47.66 to 63.71 [51.64]
 * Market cap between Mar 01, 2018 - Jun 27, 2018 was 7.952b to 10.630b [8.485b]
 * PE range (Mar 01, 2018 - Jun 27, 2018) not applicable (earnings < 0)